Anomie: Social disorder

 Nineteenth-century French sociologist Émile Durkheim borrowed the term anomie from French philosopher Jean-Marie Guyau.
 Durkheim used it in his influential book Suicide (1897) in order to outline the social (and not individual) causes of suicide, characterized by a rapid change of the standards or values of societies (often erroneously referred to as normlessness), and an associated feeling of alienation and purposelessness.
-He believed that anomie is common when the surrounding society has undergone significant changes in its economic fortunes, whether for better or for worse and, more generally, when there is a significant discrepancy between the ideological theories and values commonly professed and what was actually achievable in everyday life.
-This was contrary to previous theories on suicide which generally maintained that suicide was precipitated by negative events in a person's life and their subsequent depression.
+He believed that anomie is common when the surrounding society has undergone significant changes in its economic fortunes, whether for better or worse, and, more generally, when there is a significant discrepancy between the ideological theories and values commonly professed and what is actually achievable in everyday life.
+This was contrary to previous theories on suicide, which generally maintained that suicide was precipitated by negative events in a person's life and their subsequent depression.

-In Durkheim's view, traditional religions often provided the basis for the shared values which the anomic individual lacks.
-Furthermore, he argued that the division of labor that had been prevalent in economic life since the Industrial Revolution led individuals to pursue egoistic ends rather than seeking the good of a larger community.
-Robert King Merton also adopted the idea of anomie to develop strain theory, defining it as the discrepancy between common social goals and the legitimate means to attain those goals.
-In other words, an individual suffering from anomie would strive to attain the common goals of a specific society yet would not be able to reach these goals legitimately because of the structural limitations in society.
+In Durkheim's view, traditional religions often provided the basis for the shared values that the anomic individual lacks.
+Furthermore, he argued that the division of labor prevalent in economic life since the Industrial Revolution led individuals to pursue egoistic ends rather than to seek the good of a larger community.
+Robert King Merton also adopted the concept of anomie to develop strain theory, defining it as the discrepancy between socially accepted goals and the legitimate means of attaining them.
+In other words, an individual suffering from anomie would strive to attain the common goals of a specific society, yet would be unable to achieve them legitimately because of the structural limitations of society.
 As a result, the individual would exhibit deviant behavior.
 Friedrich Hayek notably uses the word anomie with this meaning.

-According to one academic survey, psychometric testing confirmed a link between anomie and academic dishonesty among university students, suggesting that universities needed to foster codes of ethics among students in order to curb it.
+According to one academic survey, psychometric testing confirmed a link between anomie and academic dishonesty among university students, suggesting that universities need to foster codes of ethics among students to curb it.
 In another study, anomie was seen as a "push factor" in tourism.

-As an older variant, the 1913 Webster's Dictionary reports use of the word anomie as meaning "disregard or violation of the law."
+As an older variant, the 1913 Webster's Dictionary reports the word anomie as meaning "disregard or violation of the law."
 However, anomie as a social disorder is not to be confused with anarchy: proponents of anarchism claim that anarchy does not necessarily lead to anomie and that hierarchical command actually increases lawlessness.
-Some anarcho-primitivists argue that complex societies, particularly industrial and post-industrial societies, directly cause conditions such as anomie by depriving the individual of self-determination and a relatively small reference group to relate to, such as the band, clan or tribe.
+Some anarcho-primitivists argue that complex societies, particularly industrial and post-industrial societies, directly cause conditions such as anomie by depriving the individual of self-determination and of a relatively small reference group to relate to, such as a band, clan, or tribe.